PyconUK/2015.pyconuk.org/README.rst

 * Fork the repository.
 * Create a descriptive branch name for the change you are proposing.
-* Make your changes and build the output as described below
+* Make your changes and test that nothing is broken, as described below.
 * Push your changes in your local branch back to your remote GitHub repository.
 * In GitHub, create a pull request from your branch against our upstream repository.
 * Someone (not you) will check the change and either merge it (thus automatically updating the website) or add comments for further changes or a reason for rejection.